Free Indiana payroll tax calculator (and IN tax rates)

 Leave payroll to us.

-We do all the hard work to set you up for just $40 + $6 per employee.
+We do all the hard work to set you up, starting at just $40 + $6 per employee.

-Updated: January 12, 2024
+Updated: October 21, 2024

-Federal payroll taxes for Indiana employers
+Indiana payroll calculator figures federal payroll taxes for employers

 First of all, let’s take care of Uncle Sam.
 Let’s use the calculator to see all your employees’ federal withholdings, as well as any additional taxes your business is responsible for paying.
 Here’s a quick overview of all you need to know about federal income taxes.
 For a more detailed explanation on all of the steps below, we invite you to head on over to our more comprehensive step-by-step guide.